wjs20/wjs20.github.io/_posts/2025-06-29-python-pipedreams.markdown

 Pipelines are powerful in part because they expose a huge number of highly optimized built-in programs that you can use, dramatically reducing the amount of code (and bugs) you write.
 Sometimes however, you need to do some slightly more complex processing, and the built-in tools don't cut it.
 At this point you might create a custom python tool to slot into your pipeline.
 Although this works, if you pipe the output of the program to head, you may find that you generate a python exception, and an annoying stacktrace pops up in your terminal.
 We will get to why this happens later on, but first let me explain why you might want to do this.

-## The Iterative Approach to Pipeline Development
+## The iterative approach to pipeline development

 You will often find yourself writing pipelines to process data you are not that familiar with.
 You may also have forgotten some of the command line arguments to a tool, or how the output tends to be formatted.
 For this reason the most effective way to create pipelines is to build them up piece by piece, checking the output as you go.
 Below is an example taken directly from my shell history.